 EVT can also speak directly to how fast the tails of distributions decay toward zero.
 For example, in the graph above, the left and right tails of the approximate curve both decay to zero.
-What matters for understanding the odds of extreme events is how fast the decline happens as one moves along the right tail.
+What matters for understanding the odds of extreme events is how fast the decline happens.
 It turns out that as you move out along a tail, the remaining section of tail usually comes to resemble to some member of another family of curves, called Generalized Pareto.
 The family embraces these possibilities as special cases:

 - Finite upper bound.
 There is some hard maximum.
 For example, perhaps the physics of solar activity limit how strong storms can be.